Skip to Main text

 Promoting self-care of mental health

-Mental health seminars are held to improve employees’ health literacy.
+We have deployed an e-learning program on mental health self-care, and we aim to improve employees’ health literacy (the participation rate in FY2024 was 92.9%).
 In addition, early hires are given interviews with the Head Office Human Resources Department and occupational health staff.
 Transferees receive post-transfer follow-up through interviews with occupational health staff.
-Some sites have introduced pulse surveys and mental health monitors to provide employees an opportunity to check their own mental health status.
+Some sites have deployed pulse surveys and mental health monitors to provide employees opportunities to check their own mental health status, and have organized seminars on anger management, cognitive behavioral therapy, and other topics.

 Support from external resources